Jeremy Clarkson to remain Who Wants To Be A Millionaire? host for ‘the moment’

 “So it’s not quite in our wheelhouse but I don’t know what he was thinking when he wrote that.
 It was awful.”

-Asked if Clarkson represents ITV’s values, Mr Lygo replied: “No, of course he doesn’t in that instance.”
+Asked if Clarkson represents ITV’s values, Lygo replied: “No, of course he doesn’t in that instance.”

 “In a column I wrote about Meghan, I made a clumsy reference to a scene in Game of Thrones and this has gone down badly with a great many people.